 5.7 Best Practices with Macros

 Good programming principles apply to macro development as much as they do elsewhere.
+The key to legible

+Mindjet for Windows API

-The key to legibleprogramming is a consistent, accurate and descriptive naming convention for data (variables and constants).
+programming is a consistent, accurate and descriptive naming convention for data (variables and constants).
 Ideally, the name for a variable should indicate its data type, its scope and its content.
 This convention will speed up troubleshooting.

 Always use “Option Explicit” at the start of your code, to force the interpreter to raise an error if you use a variable without declaring it.
 This avoids the common error where a variable is incorrectly referred to by misspelling its name.
 Without Option Explicit enabled, these errors can be hard to spot.